|14 June 2014:|

 The Danish minister of climate says that Denmark i best in Europe.
 So what is true?

 The source of the story is "5th CEER Benchmarking Report on the Quality of Electricity Supply 2011".
-The full report (260 pages) can be downloaded here.
+The full report (260 pages) is available here.
+See also 6th benchmarking report

 The following chart from the report shows unplanned interruptions in minutes per year.
 For some countries there are large variations from year to year: